saa-ts-dacs/dacs/part_I/chapter_4/5_languages_and_scripts_of_the_material.md

 **4.5.2** Record the language(s) of the materials being described.

-Materials entirely in English.
+<p class="dacs-example">Materials entirely in English.</p>

-Collection is predominantly in Vietnamese; materials in English are indicated at the file level.
+<p class="dacs-example">Collection is predominantly in Vietnamese; materials in English are indicated at the file level.</p>

-Most of the material in this series is in Finnish.
-Some correspondence in English, French, and Swedish.
+<p class="dacs-example">Most of the material in this series is in Finnish.
+Some correspondence in English, French, and Swedish.</p>

-All records are in Latvian unless otherwise noted.
+<p class="dacs-example">All records are in Latvian unless otherwise noted.</p>

-In Dakota, with partial English translation.
+<p class="dacs-example">In Dakota, with partial English translation.</p>

-Captions on photographs are in English, French, and Spanish.
+<p class="dacs-example">Captions on photographs are in English, French, and Spanish.</p>

-Japanese film subtitled in English and dubbed in French.
+<p class="dacs-example">Japanese film subtitled in English and dubbed in French.</p>

 **4.5.3** Record information about any distinctive alphabets, scripts, symbol systems, or abbreviations employed.

-Later additions are in a seventeenth-century hand.
+<p class="dacs-example">Later additions are in a seventeenth-century hand.</p>

-Several pamphlets in this series are in German Fraktur.
+<p class="dacs-example">Several pamphlets in this series are in German Fraktur.</p>

 **4.5.4** If there is no language content, record "no linguistic content."